Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Results and Discussion

 Predicated upon our PXRD results a symmetry lowering below $\sim$40~K is clearly supported.
 The monoclinic and triclinic space groups considered in our discussion of the PXRD results below 40 K would all result in an increase in the number of IR active modes.
 For the monoclinic space group \mono{} group theory predicts 17$A_u$ and 16$B_u$ modes whereas for the monoclinic space group $I\rm{1 2}/m\rm{1}$ 15 IR active modes (5$A_u$ + 10$B_u$) are expected.
 For the triclinic space group $I\bar{\rm 1}$ group theory also predicts 15 modes of $A_u$ symmetry \cite{Bilbao-Generic-1,Bilbao-Generic-2,Bilbao-Generic-3,Bilbao-Generic-SAM}.

-The resolution of a typical low temperature far infrared spectroscopy measurement limits the ability to observe small splittings and weaker modes.
-In FIG. \ref{fig:KK_example} in the 20 K reflectivity spectrum there is, however, evidence of an additional mode at $\approx 73$ \wav{} which can be seen more clearly in FIG: \ref{fig:70cm-1_optical}.
-The expected increased number of IR active modes, specifically, the predicted IR activation of the silent tetragonal B$_u$ mode in monoclinic or triclinic symmetry is consistent with the appearance of this additional mode for temperatures below the $\approx 40 K$ phase transition.
 Strong support for a monoclinic \mono{} symmetry of the low temperature crystal structure of \cabb{} can be derived from the distinct increase of the number of Raman modes observed by Cohen \textit{et al.} whose measurements suggest a total of 24 Raman active modes\cite{cohendiverging}.
-Group theory predicts for the monoclinic I2/m structure only 12 Raman active modes (6A$_g$+6B$_g$) similarly the triclinic \triclinic{} structure only gives 12 Raman active modes (12$A_g$) whereas for the space group \mono{} 24 Raman modes are expected (12$A_g$ + 12$B_g$), in quantitative agreement with Cohen \textit{et al's.} findings.
+Group theory predicts for the monoclinic I2/m structure only 12 Raman active modes (6A$_g$+6B$_g$).
+Similarly the triclinic \triclinic{} structure only gives 12 Raman active modes (12$A_g$) whereas for the space group \mono{} 24 Raman modes are expected (12$A_g$ + 12$B_g$), in quantitative agreement with Cohen \textit{et al's.} findings.

 Note that the number of modes given above for the \monotwo{}, \triclinic, and \mono{} space groups correspond to the unit cells of TABLE \ref{Table2} which agree with the number of modes of known oxide and halide double perovskites which form in these space groups such as Sr$_2$ScSbO$_6$ with an \monotwo{} to \mono{} transition and Rb$_2$KScF$_6$ with an \tetra{} to \mono{} transition\cite{Faik2012,Additional_Structural_Transition}.
 A 40 atom (20 atom in the primitive cell) I$\bar{1}$ or I2/m cell could also give 24 Raman active modes with possible structures for these groups given by the Wyckoff sites in TABLE \ref{tab:Wyckoff}.
 This would, however, require a substantial increase in the number of free parameters compared to the \monotwo{} and \triclinic{} refinements given in TABLE \ref{Table2} and therefore, although we cannot explicitly eliminate them, we are inclined to suggest they are not as favored as \mono.